Anjana-Sanjeev/Crowdfunding_ETL/README.md

 * The "ETL_Mini_Project_ASanjeev" jupyter file is the main script which creates the four dataframes need for the project.
 * The "Output DataFrames" folder contains the four dataframes/csv files created using the main script.
 * The "crowdfunding_db_schema_ERD" is the image file which shows rhe ERD between the four dataframes created.
-* The "crowdfunding_db_schema" is the SQL file which use the information from the ERD to create a table schema for each csv file.
-* The "crowdfunding_db" is the main SQL file which is used to create four tables for the four dataframes created and display each table using SELECT * statment.
+* The "crowdfunding_db_schema" is the main SQL file which is used to create four tables for the four dataframes created and display each table using SELECT * statment.
 * The "SQL table output" folder contains the images of the successful creation of four tables using the "crowdfunding_db" SQL file.

 # Summary